AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 Pick one Advanced Ability at character creation.
 Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
  * **Mystical Graft:** You can graft enchantments and effects from magic items, weapons or armor onto something else.
 This destroys the original item.
  * **An Eye for Engineering:** With careful study you can always discern the purpose and function of a mechanism, as well as the best way to break or repair it.
- * **Efficient Artificing:** You can use Walking Workshop to create volatile objects with two improvements, or non-volatile ones with one improvement.
+ * **Efficient Artificing:** You can use Walking Workshop to create fragile objects with two improvements, or non-fragile ones with one improvement.
- * **Mule:** You can carry up to four bulky things without penalty.
+ * **Mule:** You can carry up to four bulky items without penalty.

 ## Devoted
 You are devoted to something larger than yourself.
 It might be a deity, an organization, or simply an ideal.
 Whatever it is, your devotion to it grants you strength beyond mortal ken.
 Whether it is power granted to you, or pulled from within, your devotion guides your actions.